 So there I sat in the office chair in the dark with my mother in the room.
 I had the initial thought that this could be a special experience.
 I questioned if I had the faith to have a special experience, and I now realize that I thought I needed faith to see her with my physical eyes.

-‘Momma, I’ve never done this before, I don’t know what I’m doing.’
+“Mom, I’ve never done this before, I don’t know what I’m doing.”

-‘Ok, Ok, that was a silly question wasn’t it?
-Will I feel your hugs?’
+“Okay, ok, that was a silly question, wasn’t it?
+Will I feel your hugs?”

-In September, a few weeks after Lorna passed away, I woke up in the middle of the night really warm.
-I threw the covers off, still really warm.
+In September, a few weeks after Lorna passed away, I woke up in the middle of the night feeling very warm.
+I threw the covers off, yet still really felt warm.

 I recalled Katie’s experience the night President Butler gave her the blessing.
-I tentatively ask, are you here?
+I tentatively asked her, “Are you here?”
 The warmth intensified.
 Lorna was there.

 I told her I didn’t feel like it had been that good.
 Calli said to me that she felt it was important for all of us to try and maintain that connection.

 A few moments later I felt that someone had entered my office.